 Spiritual, emotional, and physical elements work together to comprise what is known as intimacy.
-This word, intimacy, may be contextually diverse, as it carries more than one definition.
-Quite simply, intimacy represents the sense of closeness inherent to romantic partnerships.
+This word, intimacy, maybe contextually diverse, as it carries more than one definition.
+Quite simply, intimacy represents the sense of closeness inherent in romantic partnerships.

 In the context of sexual relationships, the theory of intimacy includes physical as well as emotional closeness present in a romantic couple.
 It incites the development of powerful emotional ties that are shared by couples in love.
 Although therapists and authors may liberally use the word intimacy as a euphemism for “sex,” the word intimacy comprises so much more.